MicrosoftDocs/dataexplorer-docs/data-explorer/manage-cluster-choose-sku.md

 ## SKU types

-Azure Data Explorer cluster supports a variety of SKUs that provide a great fit for different type of workloads.
-Each SKU offer different SSD and CPU ratio to help customers right size their deployment and build cost optimal solutions for their enterprise analytical workload:
+Azure Data Explorer cluster supports a variety of SKUs for different types of workloads.
+Each SKU offers a distinct SSD and CPU ratio to help customers correctly size their deployment and build cost optimal solutions for their enterprise analytical workload.

-### Compute Optimized
+### Compute optimized

-* Provides high cores to cache ratio.
+* Provides a high cores to cache ratio.
-* Suited for high rate of queries over small to moderate data sizes.
+* Suited for a high rate of queries over small to moderate data sizes.
 * Local SSD for low latency I/O

-### Heavy Compute
+### Heavy compute

-* AMD SKUs that offers much higher Cores to Cache ratio
+* AMD SKUs that offer a much higher cores to cache ratio
 * Local SSD for low latency I/O

-### Storage Optimized
+### Storage optimized

-* Provides option for larger storage ranging from 1TB to 4 TB per Engine node
+* Option for larger storage ranging from 1 TB to 4 TB per engine node.
-* Suited for workloads that requires storing very large volume of data with less compute intensive query requirement.
+* Suited for workloads that require storing a large volume of data with less intensive compute query requirements.
-* Certain SKUs uses Premium Storage (Managed disk) attached to Engine node instead of Local SSD for hot data storage.
+* Certain SKUs uses premium storage (managed disk) attached to the engine node instead of local SSD for hot data storage.

-### Isolated Compute
+### Isolated compute

 * Ideal SKU for running workloads that require server instance-level isolation.

+## Select your cluster VM

+### Select optimal cluster VM during cluster creation

 When you create an Azure Data Explorer cluster, select the *optimal* VM SKU for the planned workload.